 The Borrow Checker

-The performance of languages like C++ typically comes at a cost: memory unsafety.
-Rust performs the same as these languages, but its compiler statically guarantees the absence of memory unsafety in normal Rust code.
+Languages like C++ typically perform well, but they come at a cost: memory unsafety.
+Rust performs the same as these languages.
+The difference is that its compiler statically guarantees the absence of memory unsafety in normal Rust code.
+For example, code equivalent to this in C++ would exhibit “undefined behavior” (in practice, usually a seg-fault):

 rust